bsandeepan/gcv-spa-template/docs/Manual-User.md

 ### Configuring `settings.js`:
 Structure of `settings.js` is as below -

+1. `homepage`: contains the url for the index HTML file.
+No need to modify unless your mail HTML page is named otherwise, for example, `default.html`.

-1. `blog` : A url to your blog site.
+2. `blog` : A url to your blog site.
 If you have a blog, put the link here and a "Blog" button will appear in Navigation Bar.
 If you do not have any, keep this field empty.

-2. `projImgRatio` : Bulma CSS class to determine imag ratio for the project images in protfolio grid.
+3. `projImgRatio` : Bulma CSS class to determine imag ratio for the project images in protfolio grid.

-3. `changeTheme` : A Boolean switch to enable daily theme color change.
+4. `changeTheme` : A Boolean switch to enable daily theme color change.
 Set to `true` by default.

-4. `todayTheme` : Theme color by default is _dodgerblue_.
+5. `todayTheme` : Theme color by default is _dodgerblue_.
 If `changeTheme` is not disabled, then it will change on daily basis.

-5. `colors` : An array of seven colors for seven days of week.
+6. `colors` : An array of seven colors for seven days of week.
 It matches with the output of Javascript's Date() object's getDay() method and sets the color accordingly.
 The structure is as follows -

 | Array Index | Day of Week | Colors |
 |:---:|:--- |:--- |